flatkinson/standardiser/ReadMe.txt

 This is a tool designed to provide a simple way of standardising molecules as a prelude to e.g. molecular modelling exercises.

-To install, download the project and ensure the standardise/ directory is in your PYTHONPATH.

-Note that RDKit must be installed and accessible to Python.
+To install, download this project and ensure that Python can find the standardise/ directory.
+Note that RDKit must also be installed and accessible to Python.

 Please see the IPython Notebooks in docs/ (or the HTML versions in docs/html/) for more information.